-If an existing street tree is being removed a replacement tree is required.
+If an existing street tree is being removed a replacement tree may be required.
 The City will purchase and plant a replacement tree at no cost to the property owner.
 See Tree Varieties for a list of trees from which to choose.

 If you desire to have the street tree in front of your home removed, and you feel the circumstances meet the guidelines listed, call the Street Services Section office at (510) 577-3448.

 Note: Section 5-2-200 of the San Leandro Municipal Code states that it is unlawful for any person other than the City or its contractors to remove, prune, injure or destroy a City street tree, except in conformance with Section 5-2-215 of the San Leandro Municipal Code.
 Fines up to $1,000 may be imposed for unlawful work.

 When we receive your completed application and the City determines the tree should be removed, we will schedule the work.
 Tree removals are done in three steps.
 First, the majority of the tree is removed by one of the trimming crews.
 The firewood is left on the property unless otherwise directed by the property owner.
 The tree trunk is left approximately five feet tall so that it is not a tripping hazard.
 The second step is when a different crew comes to remove the trunk and grind out the stump.
 The final step is the planting of the new tree.

 Before deciding on tree removal, consider the benefits of trees.
 At the very least, trees increase your property value and keep your house cooler in the summer.
 In addition, trees contribute to neighborhood aesthetics, clean the air, reduce energy demands, and remove carbon dioxide from the atmosphere.
 It would be several years before new trees provided these same benefits.